 Flexible and easy to use online Pomodoro timer.
-Track time spent on tasks, stay focused, and improve productivity.
+Track time spent on tasks, stay focused, analyze data, and improve productivity.

 Also available for: Mac

 Pomodoro is a time management technique for improving productivity.
 It involves working in 25-minute intervals, separated by short 5-minute breaks.

 Clockify is a time tracker that comes with built-in Pomodoro timer

 Start a timer with one click/keystroke.
 You can also type what you're working on and categorize your activity

 Take a break